fuckaeter/SpotifyAccountGen/README.md

        -      Can choose from which browser the requests are made
        -      Can add a refferal code
        -      All info saved in corresponding txts

+PATCHED:

+patched as of today, easy fix just need to create new request so do that yourself if u rlly care that much ig